LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

 ### Available Reports

 From the REPORTS section, select a report from the available catalogue.
 You can choose from:

    1. Messaging Reports
    2. Chat Reports
    3. Admin Reports

 Messaging and Chat reports are broken down into the following categories:

-1. **Business Reports**: these are reports that have been formatted in some way to be more immediately useful for business use-cases, such as for import into Excel or other reporting tools that accept flat-file structures
+HISTORICAL BUSINESS REPORTS: these are reports that have been formatted to be more immediately useful for business use-cases, such as for import into Excel or other reporting tools that accept flat-file structures

-2. **Historical Data Integration**: these are reports based on Conversation History / Messaging Interactions and provide a raw feed of the source data (in JSON format)
+HISTORICAL RAW DATA: these are reports based on Engagement History / Messaging Interactions APIs and provide a raw feed of the source data (in JSON format)

+WORKFORCE MANAGEMENT BUSINESS REPORTS: these are workforce management oriented reports that have been formatted for simple ingestion into business WFM tools

-3. **Real-time Data Integration**: these are reports based on the Operational Realtime / Messaging Operations APIs and provide a raw feed of the source data (in JSON format)
+WORKFORCE MANAGEMENT RAW DATA: these are reports based on the Operational Realtime / Messaging Operations APIs and provide a raw feed of the source data (in JSON format)

 Admin type reports can provide a recurrent list of Skills, Agents and Agent Groups.